 Statistical analyses were carried out using IBM SPSS Statistics for Windows, Version 27.0.

 (Armonk, NY: IBM Corp).
 The data were assessed for normality using the Kolmogorov Smirnov test.
 Normally distributed data are shown as mean ± SEM, while data that did not follow a normal distribution are reported as median (range).
 Pairwise comparisons for normally distributed data were made using Student’s t test, or the Mann-Whitney U test for data that were not normally distributed.
 Statistical testing of the interaction between age and T cell activation status (activation state*life stage) was by 2-way ANOVA with Tukey’s post hoc correction for multiple comparisons.
 A sample size of n = 6 cultures or participants was calculated to provide 87% power to detect a significant difference in the amount of 22:6ω-3 between treatments of 0.4 nmol/106 cells with α <0.05.
+Effect sizes are reported either as Cohen’s d, or partial eta squared.

 Results